diurnalist/ourkino/README.md

 # ourkino

 A simple movie showtime listing for a highly curated list of locations.
-Currently supports showtimes for 🇩🇪 **Berlin** and 🇺🇸 **Chicago**, because that is where I have resided.
+Currently supports showtimes for 🇩🇪 **Berlin**, 🇺🇸 **Chicago**, and 🇺🇸 **Seattle**, because that is where I have resided.

 This listing is biased towards independent cinemas.
-Particularly in Berlin, there was no single site that simply listed what films are playing across the subset of kinos that tend to run indie films.
+Particularly in Berlin and Seattle, there was no single site that simply listed what films are playing across the subset of kinos that tend to run indie films.

 **[ourkino.com](https://ourkino.com)**